An Incredible 10 Days in Peru Itinerary

 After you have had enough time at the fortress, make your way to the city of Urubamba for night.

 The Sacred Valley is full of some beautiful hotels to choose from.
-Here are some highly rated accommodations to take a look at when deciding on where to stay in the area:
+Here are some highly rated accommodations for night 6 of the itinerary to take a look at when deciding on where to stay in the area:

 Day 7 – Urubamba and the Sacred Valley